Tyrannosaur (film): Plot

-Joseph returns home and encounters his six-year-old neighbour Samuel outside while his mother is inside with her abusive boyfriend.
-Later that evening, the Pakistani men from the post office surprise him and beat him unconscious.
-The following day, Joseph goes to Hannah's shop, where she tends to his injuries.
-Despite her kindness, he mocks her faith in God and insults her for not being able to have children, leaving her upset.
-She goes home, drinks wine and falls asleep.
-When her husband, James, arrives home and is unable to awaken her, he urinates on her.
+Joseph later encounters his six-year-old neighbour, Samuel, while the child’s mother is inside with her abusive boyfriend.
+That evening, Joseph is assaulted and beaten unconscious by the Pakistani men from the post office.
+The following day, he returns to Hannah’s shop, where she tends to his injuries.
+Despite her kindness, Joseph mocks her religious faith and insults her infertility, upsetting her deeply, and abruptly leaves.